bitcoin-resources/bitcoin-resources.github.io/collections/_articles/you-are-not-prepared.md

 ---
 layout: page-article
 author: Knut Svanholm
-title: You Are Not Prepared
+title: "You Are Not Prepared"
 link: https://www.citadel21.com/you-are-not-prepared
 category: Hyperbitcoinization
 date: May 21, 2020